Li Na: Tennis career

 At age six, Li followed her father's footsteps and started playing badminton, which honed her reflexes.
 Just before she turned eight, Li was persuaded to switch to tennis by coach Xia Xiyao of the Wuhan youth tennis club.
 Her instructors taught tennis through negative reinforcement, which affected Li's confidence in later years.
 Li joined China's National Tennis Team in 1997.
 The following year, Li, sponsored by Nike, went to John Newcombe Academy in Texas to study tennis.
 She studied there for ten months and returned to China.
 Growing up, her favourite tennis player was Andre Agassi.
 She turned professional in 1999 at the age of sixteen.

 At the end of 2002, Li left the national tennis team to study part-time at Huazhong University of Science and Technology (HUST), where she completed her bachelor's degree in journalism in 2009.
 The Chinese media cited various reasons for this.
 Some reported that the relationship between her and her teammate and future husband, Jiang Shan (姜山), was opposed by the national team's management, some reported that her coach, Yu Liqiao (余丽桥), was too strict and demanding, while other reports claimed that her request for a personal coach did not go through.
 However, some regarded that it was just the health problem leading to the retirement.
 The New York Times reported that one of the reasons was that a team leader wanted her to play through by taking hormone medicine as Li struggled with her performance due to hormone imbalance.
-She later told CNN that she had felt sick everyday and didn't want her life to be only for tennis.
+She later told CNN that she had felt sick every day and didn't want her life to be only for tennis.

 Li returned to the national team in 2004 to "give back" for their help during her earlier career.
 On January 27, 2006, Li married Jiang Shan who then became her personal coach.
 Li quit the national team as well as the state-run sports system in 2008 under an experimental reform policy for tennis players.
 This change was called "Fly Solo" (单飞) by Chinese media.
 As a result, Li had the freedom to hire her own coaching staff and she would be solely responsible for the cost of training and coaching and tour expense.
 She could keep more of her winnings, with only twelve percent of her winnings going to the Chinese Tennis Association development fund as opposed to 65 percent previously.
 In the summer of 2012, the requirement of contribution to the Chinese tennis development fund was lifted and Li kept all her prize money.

 On 5 June 2016, Li was commissioned by Special Olympics as a Global Ambassador.

-On 19 January 2015, Li announced that she and her husband were expecting their first child.
-She gave birth to her daughter Alisa in June 2015.
-Her second child, a boy, was born on 23 December 2016.